rnharmening/nf-multipleReferenceMapper/README.md

 # nf-multipleReferenceMapper

-This is a small Nextflow pipeline, which mapps paired end data to multiple references individually. the multiqc report collects all the quallimap report together.
+This is a small Nextflow pipeline, which maps paired end data to multiple references individually.